 - Don’t wait to learn arpeggios till you know your fretboard better first.
-Arpeggio WILL make your freboard knowledge better.
+Arpeggio WILL make your fretboard knowledge better.

-- Don’t wait to learn scales, till you have a better ear, or vice versa.
-Your ear gets better as a result of learning and playing scales, and learning scales gets easier as a result of training your ear.
+- Don’t wait to learn scales, till you have a better ear or vice versa.
+Your ear gets better as a result of learning and playing scales, and learning scales get easier as a result of training your ear.

 - And so on and so on: I could keep giving examples till I turn blue in the face.

 Or in other words: it’s endless, the number of ways music students shoot themselves in the foot when they believe they should wait to move on till they first mastered what they’ve previously learned.

 That just doesn’t work, for reasons explained above.

 If music colleges adopted that education system where students can only move on to the next thing after they mastered previous material first, then all their students would have to spend at least 25+ years to earn their music degree instead of 4.

 Good luck with THOSE student loans!!!